-- 9.6.
-Normally tenants seeking a transfer need to meet certain criteria e.g. the property is kept to a reasonable standard and any rent arrears are being dealt with via a repayment arrangement.
+- 9.3.1.
+Tenants who remain in properties due for demolition in Upper Langlee, Galashiels, will be offered new properties once construction is complete.
+However, if a suitable property becomes available and a remaining tenant wishes to apply for it, they will be awarded Gold Regeneration Priority. - a) Normally applicants bidding for vacant properties need to make best use of the property available e.g. their household size and composition should make best use of the available property.
+In order to facilitate securing alternative accommodation for these tenants, this rule will be relaxed, and consideration will be given to offering alternative accommodation to applicants which is no more than one bedroom extra to that which their household requires e.g. a couple with no children will be considered for 2 bed properties however should they wish to move within 12 months, they will not be eligible for under-occupancy priority. - b) Normally tenants seeking a transfer need to meet certain criteria e.g., the property is kept to a reasonable standard and any rent arrears are dealt with via a repayment arrangement.
 In order to facilitate securing alternative accommodation for these tenants a more flexible approach will be taken.
 As these tenants will be leaving properties which are to be demolished there is less need for the condition of the property to be suitable as there will be no incoming tenant to the property.
-Efforts will be made to address rent arrears with tenants before they move but given the requirement to secure alternative accommodation for them a flexible approach to managing these arrears will be adopted. - 9.7.
-Tenants who secure permanent alternative accommodation in accordance with the criteria outlined above will not be entitled to Home Loss Payments or assistance with removal and associated costs. - 9.8.
+Efforts will be made to address rent arrears with tenants before they move but given the requirement to secure alternative accommodation for them, a flexible approach to managing these arrears will be adopted. - c) Tenants who secure permanent alternative accommodation in accordance with the criteria outlined above will not be entitled to Home Loss Payments or assistance with removal and associated costs.

 These tenants will also be supported to apply for housing provided by other Registered Social Landlords operating in the Scottish Borders area if this is an option they wish to pursue.